openx/prebid-mobile-android/mobile-android-sdk-doc/info/integration-mopub/android-in-app-bidding-mopub-order-setup.md

 <img src="../res/orders/order-mopub-creative-native.png" alt="Pipeline Screenshot" align="center">

-This property will show Prebid Rendering SDK that it should render the ad from the winning bid.
+This property will show to the Rendering Module that it should render the ad from the winning bid.

 #### Line Item: Native Style